 Etsy* is a veritable goldmine for secondhand clothes online.
-From vintage clothing for every occasion (even wedding dresses) to secondhand clothing that has been upcycled by creative artists – such as Buy The 2nd*.
+From vintage clothing for every occasion (even wedding dresses) to secondhand clothing that has been upcycled by creative artists.
 If you are in the UK, my top tip is to use the filter to only search for shops within the UK to avoid potentially pricey customs charges.

 Rokit* has a vast collection of pre-worn vintage & designer secondhand clothes in the UK that can be bought online.
 From sports, street, designer to vintage, whatever your style, Rokit stock it.
 And with a vast inventory, covering sizes XXS to XXL, Rokit’s size inclusivity is something to applaud.

 Every item is cleaned and pressed before being added to the web page or sent to the store, meaning no nasty surprises either.